-Capital assets owned by the Authority are recorded at cost.
-Depreciation of capital assets owned by the Authority is provided on the straight-line method based on the estimated useful lives of the various classes of assets.
+Capital assets owned by the Authority are recorded at cost (except for the intangible right-to-use lease asset, the measurement of which is discussed in Leases below).
+Depreciation/amortization of capital assets owned by the Authority is provided on the straight-line method based on the estimated useful lives of the various classes of assets.
 Utility assets have estimated useful lives ranging from 30 to 70 years.
-Non-utility assets have estimated useful lives ranging from five to 10 years.
+Non-utility assets have estimated useful lives ranging from five to 10 years, other than the right-to-use lease asset which corresponds to the lease term.